VouDoo/MyRemoteManager/README.md

 **Tip**: _Use the `TAB` key to autocomplete the name of the client._

-### Invoke your connection
+### Invoke a connection

-To connect to a remote host, use `Invoke-MyRMConnection`.
+To invoke a connection, use `Invoke-MyRMConnection`.
 For instance:

 ```powershell
 Invoke-MyRMConnection Perseverance